komodorio/docs/docs/Learn/Actions.md

 - Scale service - Allows modifying the number of replicas for a Service.
 Can be triggered from Deployment/StatefulSet inspection pages (under Workloads) and also from a Service timeline page
 - Delete Pod - Deletes/kills a specific Pod.
 Can be triggered from both the Pod inspection page (under Workloads) and the Pods & Logs screen
 - Restart service - Triggers a rolling restart of all the Pods of a Service.
 Can be triggered from Deployment/StatefulSet inspection page (under Workloads) ans also from a Service timeline page
+- Rollback service - Rolls back a service to the previous generation
 - Re-trigger Job/CronJob - Re-creates the Job to trigger a new run of it.
 Can be triggered from a Job/CronJob timeline, Job/CronJob inspection pages (under Workloads) and from a Job event drawer
 - Cordon/Uncordon node - Allows marking a node as unscehduable, preventing new Pods from being scheduled on it.
 You can revert this by using the Uncordon action
 - Delete/Edit resources